meowyen/FinTech/README.md

 ## Growth

-Strategic/key acquisitions such as Weebly and Caviar.
+Over the years, Square made several strategic acquisitions to build out their Seller ecosystem.
+Square acquired Weebly, a website construction service, in 2018 and Caviar, a food delivery company in 2014.
+Caviar was later sold to DoorDash in 2019 for $410 million.
+More recently, they have acquired Eloquent Labs (conversational AI) and Dessa to expand its artificial intelligence and deep learning technology stack.

+Square reported $28.8 billion in gross payment volume, a 4% year-over-year growth.
+Its Cash App ecosystem has thrived during the pandemic; it reported $2.9 billion in gross payment volume, a 332% growth year-over-year.
+This leap partly due to the Cash App's involvement in distribution of stimulus payments and unemployment benefits.
+Customers were able to direct deposit the payments to their Cash account and use it instantly.

+## The Future is Digital

 End-to-end solution.
 Capitalize on brand recognition.
 Estimated market size.
 Pandemic and touchless payment.

-Q3 2020 - 28.8 billion USD in gross payment volume, 12% growth YoY
-Cash app - 574% growth YoY, 361% growth YoY last quarter, thrived during pandemic.
-Distribution of stimulus payments and unemployment benefits.
-Consumers using digital payment.
-Consumers direct deposited into Cash App accounts.

-## The Future is Digital

 Investment in bitcoin.
 Building an ecosystem like Apple.